Moataz0000/GitHub_Course-/README.md

 # GitHub_Course-

 ## Project Notes:
-- this repo to learn about GitHub
+- this repo just to learn about GitHub